 (work.)
 A version of this post first ran in the Saporta Report’s leadership blog: “Atlanta Holds the Key to Dramatically Increase Needed Greenspace.”
-It describes how the City of Atlanta’s reforested Honor Farm could jumpstart a much larger park proposal called the South River Forest.
+It describes how the City of Atlanta’s reforested Prison Farm could jumpstart a much larger park proposal called the South River Forest.
 First proposed in the Atlanta City Design, this expansive idea is now the focus of Sixpitch’s work with The Nature Conservancy.

 A few remnants of the farm remain.
 Our journey took us down a terraced landscape that feels like an overgrown orchard.
 Two old farm ponds reflected the sky through their protected openings in the now-dense forest canopy.
 Nearby stood crumbling ruins of old barracks and other buildings.

-Some histories describe the Honor Farm as a land of forced labor camps and lynchings, making it truly hallowed ground.
+Some histories describe the Prison Farm as a land of forced labor camps and lynchings, making it truly hallowed ground.
 You can feel the weight of those stories as you walk through the forest, and if an occasional thunder of gunshot splits the air, it’s a creepy reminder that the farm’s only legal use today is a shooting range and training ground for Atlanta police.
 In more secluded corners, of course, it is also an illegal dumping ground, compounding the challenges for nearby residents who have little say in such matters since they can’t vote in the city that controls the property.

 On that bright Spring day, however, we put the site’s dark history behind us – consoled by the restorative power of nature and buoyed by the sheer beauty of the forest.
 Down the rolling hills and hollows and into the floodplain we went, discovering dancing sunlight illuminating a wooded field of yellow wildflowers and luminous green forest grass.
 In a few more steps we reached the sandy banks of Intrenchment Creek – the main reason I had made this trip in the first place.